Contact Structures, Laminations and Foliations

 How to get here

 From the airport it is easiest to take the s-Bahn (S1 or S8).
 Both travel into the city and their direction is unique.
 There are ticket machines on the platform at the station or next to the Deutsche Bahn (DB) Service Desk.
-To get to the math department change to the 27 Tram at Karlsplatz Stachus going to Petuelring (see this map).
-Or if the weather is nice you may just want to walk.
+To get to the math department change to the 27 Tram at Karlsplatz Stachus going to Petuelring or the 28 tram going to Scheidplatz (see this map).
+Note that there are major construction works at Stachus and the tram stop is a bit hidden.
+It is close to the Hotel Königshof.
+Alternately if the weather is nice you may just want to walk.

 From the main train station (Hauptbahnhof) either walk to Karlsplatz Stachus and take the tram, take the 100 Bus to the stop Pinakotheken (see this map) or take a (15-20 Minute) walk.